hlarsen/godot-synty-tools/README.md

 - want to talk about custom tooling development for Godot

 Please file issues on GitHub for any errors or problems.

+### TODO

+- Just realized the scenes are probably tied to the addon because of the controller, need to look into that
+- Easy switching of texture alternates (resource?)
+- Refactor the menu system a bit for easier additions

 ## Notes